Archived Projects, in reverse chronological order

 Lessons Learned:

-How to code in HTML, and work with CSS
+1. New Language; How to code in HTML, and work with CSS

 2. Leveraging Existing Resources; How to build a website from scratch using Notepad++, and Bootstrap